Hannah Cobb: Awards and honours

 Cobb was awarded a National Teaching Fellowship from Advance HE in 2022.
-She is also a member of the Chartered Institute for Archaeologists (MCIfA) and a Senior Fellow of the Higher Education Academy (SFHEA).
-She was elected as a Fellow of the Society of Antiquaries in 2016.
+She is also a Member of the Chartered Institute for Archaeologists and a Senior Fellow of the Higher Education Academy.
+She was elected as a Fellow of the Society of Antiquaries of London (FSA) in 2016 and the Society of Antiquaries of Scotland (FSA Scot).
 The Ardnamurchan Transitions Project, which Cobb co-directs, was awarded the 2014 Archaeology Training Forum (ATF) Training Award.